hyunnaye/Protein-master/README.md

 # Protein Synthesis Master
 This is a python project using object oriented programming for everything regarding protein synthesis!
-You can find DNA pairs, mRNA, and polypeptide chain for your DNA sequence.
+Currently availble functions:
+  Find the DNA pair sequence of an inputted DNA sequence Find the RNA pair sequence of an inputted RNA sequence Conversion of DNA to RNA (vice versa)
+  Conversion of DNA sequence to poly-peptide chain Global sequence alignment for DNA, RNA, and protein sequences

 Stay tuned for more functions to come!

 Run GUI.py to run the program